marianabritoazevedo/ppgeec2318-machine-learning/README.md

 # 📚 PPGEEC2318 - Machine Learning

-Welcome to the repository dedicated to every content related to the subject PPGEEC2318, the Machine Learning course at UFRN, taught by Professor Ivanovitch.
-Here you'll find a variety of resources, codes, and supporting materials related to machine learning.
+Welcome to the repository dedicated to every content related to the subject PPGEEC2318, the Machine Learning course at UFRN, taught by Professor [Ivanovitch](https://github.com/ivanovitchm).
+Here you'll find a variety of resources, codes, activities and supporting materials related to machine learning.

 ## 💻 About Machine Learning